|

 The U.S.S Midway Museum is also a popular attraction here, which you will not want to miss.

-Another major landmark in San Diego is Balboa Park, which was founded in 1868 and contains over 2000 acres of land with beautiful gardens and cultural museums, such as museums of art and natural history, as well as an IMAX theatre and zoo.
+Another major landmark in San Diego is Balboa Park, founded in 1868 and spanning over 2000 acres, featuring beautiful gardens and cultural museums, including art and natural history museums, an IMAX theatre, and a zoo.

 Whether hiking along the sandstone cliffs of Torrey Pines State Natural Reserve, walking through the frothy surf of Coronado Beach, or admiring the postcard-worthy scenery at La Jolla Cove, you’ll fall in love with San Diego.